hoffmann2109/BashScripts/README.md

    A simple countdown timer script.
 It counts down from a specified number of seconds, displaying the remaining time each second, and alerts you when the time is up with a sound.

 4. **`update.sh`**
    Automates the process of updating and maintaining your system.
 It performs updates, upgrades, removes orphaned dependencies, and cleans the package cache.
-Logs are saved in `/home/user/.update.log`, and the machine reboots automatically after updates.
+Logs are saved in `/home/user/.update.log`, and the machine can be rebooted after the updates.

    **Features:**
    - Logs update actions with timestamps.